-Despite underwriting results that fell short of our target returns in 2021, we remain committed to supporting our partner programs along-side our valued and long tenured third party reinsurance partners.
+Although not a core driver of our business model, we do recognize that our underwriting results fell short of our target returns in 2021 and 2022.
+However, we remain committed to supporting our partner programs along-side our valued and long tenured third-party reinsurance partners.
 Prior to 2021, underwriting returns from indemnity participation in our partner programs exceeded our target return in five of the six prior years.
-In conjunction with our program partners, we are focused on once again exceeding our indemnity return targets.
+In conjunction with our program partners, we are focused on once again meeting our indemnity return targets.
 These high quality, long standing partner relationships, along with the value-added services we provide, leave Old American well positioned to service the demand for personal auto products from the growing underserved non-standard personal auto market segment.

-Our mission to reach and service this \$55+ billion market segment, once again, gained momentum.
-OAIC further expanded its geographic footprint and top line in 2021, as direct written premiums and policy fees increased from \$69.1 million in 2020 to \$93.8 million in 2021.
-OAIC continues to actively pursue state licenses and program partners who meet our criteria in states that hold a significant market size of our underserved customers in an effort to efficiently fulfill the mission.
+We remain committed to reach and service the \$56+ billion non-standard auto market segment.
+During 2023 OAIC expects to begin production in its newest licensed state, Florida, and we continue to actively pursue state licenses and program partners who meet our criteria in states that hold a significant market size of our underserved customers.